How to create a profile via CLI

 Step 2: log in to authenticate

 In order to get your API token, you will need to first log in to your account via the login command.
+Select your OS and follow the instructions below.

-- Paste this prompt:
+- Paste this prompt to log in:

 Step 3: type the command and flags